|| Phone: 858/822-1434 |

 Off: CPMC 350

-Lei Liang studied composition with Sir Harrison Birtwistle, Robert Cogan, Chaya Czernowin and Mario Davidovsky and received degrees from the New England Conservatory of Music (BM and MM) and Harvard University (PhD).
-A Young Global Leader of the World Economic Forum, he held fellowships from Harvard Society of Fellows and the Paul and Daisy Soros Fellowship.
-Lei Liang currently serves as Associate Professor of Music at the University of California, San Diego.
-Lei Liang's music is published exclusively by Schott Music Corporation (New York).
+Lei Liang studied composition with Sir Harrison Birtwistle, Robert Cogan, Chaya Czernowin and Mario Davidovsky, and received degrees from the New England Conservatory of Music (B.M. and M.M.) and Harvard University (Ph.D.).
+A Young Global Leader of the World Economic Forum, he held fellowships from the Harvard Society of Fellows and the Paul & Daisy Soros Fellowships.
+Lei Liang serves as Professor of Music at the University of California, San Diego.
+His catalogue of more than seventy compositions is published exclusively by Schott Music Corporation (New York).